Knights Lua overview

 For this example, we will use a simplified version of the "Spiders" module by Worst.
 The original "Spiders" module can still be found in the old Knights forum.
 The version found there includes many more features than the one we are about to describe, including multiple spider types, spiders hiding in barrels, and so on, so if you actually want to play with the Spiders mod, then check out that forum thread.

-First of all, we need to create a folder named spiders in the knights_data/server folder.
+First of all, we need to create a folder named spiders in the knights_data/modules folder.

 Next, we create a sub-folder named gfx containing the art assets for the spider mod.
 This consists of files spid1e.bmp, spid2n.bmp, etc. which contain the various animation frames for the spiders, together with gfx/dead_spider.bmp for the dead spider image.
 (If you are following along yourself, you can get these files from the original spiders zip file in the above forum thread.)

 (As a side note, all graphics loaded into Knights must currently be provided in the BMP format.
-Unfortunately the Knights codebase is quite old at this time, and has not yet been updated to be able to handle more modern image formats such as PNG.)
+Unfortunately the Knights codebase is quite old by now, and has not yet been updated to be able to handle more modern image formats such as PNG.)

 Next, we create the Lua code.
 In this case, we will split the code between two files, spiders.lua and menus.lua.
 First of all, we create spiders/init.lua which just loads our two Lua files in sequence: